rowlandcoping/hopes-and-dreams/TESTING.md

 I have validated the html code by copying and pasting the source code from each page into the w3c validator [HERE](https://validator.w3.org/).

-Please note I have not validated (or styled) the admin only pages as they are not intended to be user facing.
-Only I and the user created for assessment purposes will have admin access for this iteration of the site.
+Please note I have not validated (or styled) the admin only pages as they are not intended to be user facing.\
+Only myself and the user created for assessment purposes will have admin access for this iteration of the site.

 Page validated: Landing Page\
 URL: https://hopes-and-dreams-15b83f2d1383.herokuapp.com/\